okta/okta.github.io/_source/_posts/2019-05-31-spring-security-authentication.md

     public String index() {
         return "Welcome home!";
     }
 }
 ```

 The web controller file has a little more action.
 This is where the only HTTP endpoint of the project is defined.
 This file defines a simple home controller that returns a text string.

 The `@Controller` annotation tells Spring that the file is defining web controller endpoints.
 The `@RequestMapping` annotation defines the mapping between the HTTP requests and the controller methods.
 And the `@ResponseBody` annotation tells Spring that the method is going to return the request body directly as a String, as opposed to returning the name of a template file.
+The `@Controller` annotation tells Spring that the file is defining web controller endpoints.
+The `@RequestMapping` annotation defines the mapping between the HTTP requests and the controller methods.
+And the `@ResponseBody` annotation tells Spring that the method is going to return the request body directly as a String, as opposed to returning the name of a template file.

 The last file is where all of the security is defined.
-Cleverly its named `SecurityConfiguration,java`.
+Cleverly it's named `SecurityConfiguration.java`.

 Take a look, `src/main/java/com/okta/springsecurityauth/SecurityConfiguration.java`